The Physics-Informed Neural Network Gravity Model: Generation III: PINN-GM-III

 \subsection{Improve Numerics by Learning a Proxy to the Potential}

-All gravitational potentials decay at high altitudes according to an inverse power law of $1/r$.
-This decay poses numerical challenges when operating PINN-GM models at high altitude.
-Consider that the largest gravitational potential represented by the network is non-dimensionalized to one from Equations~\eqref{eq:non_dim} and \eqref{eq:non_dim_U}.
-For field points at a sufficiently high altitude, the neural network will need to compute potentials which decay to values to less than or equal to machine precision (i.e.\ $U(r \rightarrow r_{\text{crit}}) \leq \epsilon_{\text{machine}}$).
-Representing these vastly different numerical scales with the same neural network is undesirable and can lead to numerical instability during training and inference, and unnecessarily capping the maximum altitude for which the model is viable.
+Another common problem of past machine learning gravity models is numerical clipping.
+These models use the same matrix operations (i.e. the neural network) to predict both very large and very small values of the potential depending on the test point's altitude, which can pose difficult numerics.
+When the altitude exceeds some critical threshold, the predictions grow too small, and the network prematurely clips their value to zero.
+This is problematic for both model training and inference --- prematurely capping the maximum altitude for which these models are usable.

-PINN-GM-III addresses this phenomenon by learning a more numerically favorable proxy to the potential that can be later transformed into the correct order of magnitude.
-Explicitly, PINN-GM-III learns a proxy to the potential referred to as $U_{\text{NN}}$ defined as
+The PINN-GM-III addresses this problem by instead learning a more numerically favorable proxy to the potential, $U_{\text{NN}}$, defined as:

-where $U$ is the true potential and $n(r)$ is a scaling function.
-By introducing this scaling function, the direct output of the neural network, $U_{\text{NN}}$, always remains bounded and centered about a non-dimensionalized value of $\mu$.
-This centering lowers the risk of numerical error and avoids prematurely capping the accuracy of the model at high altitudes.
-After the network produces its value of the proxy potential, it is then explicitly transformed into the true potential distribution / correct order of magnitude by dividing by the prescribed scaling function through
+where $U$ is the true potential and $n(r)$ is an altitude-dependent scaling function.
+This scaling function leverages the fact that potentials decay according to an inverse power-law outside the Brillouin sphere.
+By learning a potential normalized to $1/r$, the neural network predictions will not decay to unrecoverably small values but will instead remain bounded and centered about a non-dimensionalized value of $\mu$.
+This scaling eliminates numerical clipping to first order, granting stable numerics out to infinity.
+Importantly, once the network produces its numerically stable value for $U_{\text{NN}}$, the model will then explicitly transform that value into the true potential $\hat{U}_{\text{NN}}$ by dividing the output by the known scaling function through:

-The effect of this change is illustrated in Figure~\ref{fig:Potential_Rescaling} which shows the true potential and the proxy potential for the asteroid Eros between 0-10R.
-Rather than learning a distribution that continuously decays at high altitudes, the network instead learns a distribution centered and bounded about the true, non-dimensionalized value of $\mu$.
-As the altitude increases, the point mass approximation becomes increasingly representative of the true system, allowing the distribution to converge on the true value of $\mu$.